yblainm/FragmentGrammar.jl/README.md

 Read the [paper](https://github.com/yblainm/FragmentGrammar.jl/blob/dev/paper.pdf).

 This project is a Julia reimplementation of Timothy J. O'Donnell's work on Fragment Grammars and his original OCaml implementation.
+It was made at the [Montreal Quantitative & Computational Linguistics Lab](https://mcqll.org/) under the supervision of Timothy J. O'Donnell.

 Please cite the following works when using this software: